Your Quick Answer:

 Step 5: Confirm it by clicking on Reset Network Settings in red.

-2. Turn On Airplane Mode and Off
+3. Turn On Airplane Mode and Off

-When your file is not getting uploaded on iCloud there you can try to fix it by turning on the airplane mode of your device.
+When your file is not getting uploaded on iCloud you can try to fix it by turning on the airplane mode of your device.

 When you turn on the airplane mode of your iPhone, your mobile data will be turned off automatically for a few seconds.